-Choosing the right softball bat is a mind-boggling process but once you have the right information in your hand, you will be able to select the best one for you.
+Choosing the best softball bats is a difficult process but once you have the right information in your hand, you will be able to select the best one for you.

 - Best Softball Bats 2018